Complex-valued Wigner entropy of a quantum state: Discussion and perspectives

 On a more hypothetical note, the analytic continuation of the Shannon entropy functional in the complex plane suggests that one could go even one step further and consider the entropy of complex-valued functions.
 Here, the Wigner function is real-valued (albeit it can be both positive or negative) since the density operator is Hermitian, but we may possibly define the complex entropy of the complex-valued Weyl transform of non-Hermitian operators.
 All tools of complex analysis, such as the residue theorem, could possibly be used here.
 Yet, there remains to find a good interpretation of such a complex entropy.

-\textbf{Note added:} The early steps of this work have been reported in the Ph.D. thesis of one of us \cite{HertzPhD2018}, but the present paper presents a much more extended analysis of complex entropies in phase space.
+\textbf{Note added:} The early steps of this work have been reported in the Ph.D. thesis of one of us \cite{HertzPhD2018}, but the present paper presents a more complete analysis of complex entropies in phase space.
 After completion of this work, we have become aware of a few papers where the Shannon differential entropy associated with a Wigner function had been mentioned, although mostly via numerical investigations, for Wigner-positive \cite{Guevara2003-na} and Wigner-negative states \cite{Laguna2010-ir, Salazar2023-yf}.
 Recently, building on the present work, the relative entropy version of the Wigner entropy (including its complex extension) has also been put forward as a means to measure the non-Gaussianity of a quantum state \cite{pizzimenti2023complexvalued}.

 \textbf{Acknowledgments:} We would like to thank Michael G. Jabbour for useful discussions at an early stage of this work.
 N.J.C. is grateful to the James C. Wyant College of Optical Sciences for hospitality during his sabbatical leave in the autumn 2022, when this work was completed.
-Z.V.H. acknowledges support from the Belgian American Educational Foundation.
+Z.V.H. acknowledges support from the Belgian American Educational Foundation and from the Army Research Office (ARO) MURI Program Project on Quantum Network Science, "Theory and Engineering of Large-Scale Distributed Entanglement", awarded under grant number W911NF2110325.
 N.J.C. acknowledges support by the Fonds de la Recherche Scientifique – FNRS under Grant No T.0224.18 and by the European Union under project ShoQC within ERA-NET Cofund in Quantum Technologies (QuantERA) program.
 A.H. acknowledges that the NRC headquarters is located on the traditional unceded territory of the Haudenosaunee and Mohawk people.